unicode-org/cldr/docs/ldml/tr35-general.md

 ### 1.1 <a name="locale_display_name_algorithm" href="#locale_display_name_algorithm">Locale Display Name Algorithm</a>

 A locale display name LDN is generated for a locale identifer L in the following way.
-First, canonicalize the locale identifier as per **[Part 1, Section 3.2.1 Canonical Unicode Locale Identifiers](tr35.md#Canonical_Unicode_Locale_Identifiers)**.
+First, convert the locale identifier to *canonical syntax* per **[Part 1, Section 3.2.1 Canonical Unicode Locale Identifiers](tr35.md#Canonical_Unicode_Locale_Identifiers)**.
 That will put the subtags in a defined order, and replace aliases by their canonical counterparts.
 (That defined order is followed in the processing below.)

 Then follow each of the following steps for the subtags in L, building a base name LDN and a list of qualifying strings LQS.